 After completing this course, you can progress to the Graduate Diploma of Professional Accounting, Master of Professional Accounting, Master of Commerce or Master of Professional Accounting and Finance.Read More

 To complete the Graduate Certificate of Professional Accounting, students must attain a total of 4 credit points of core units plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Select a minimum of 2 credit points of units from:

 Select a maximum of 2 credit points of units from:

 Or any unit(s) not previously studied as listed in the Graduate Certificate of Professional Accounting.

-Other postgraduate units may be taken subject to the approval of the Course Director.
+Or other postgraduate units with prior written approval of the Course Director.

 ^ MPT code denotes Study Tour version of the unit

 1 Required by CPA Australia for Associate (foundation level) Membership.